nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_tiering/objects_tiering.rst

 Lab Setup
 ++++++++++

-In this lab we will implement tiering from Nutanix Objects to AWS S3 only.
+**In this lab, you will walk through a Nutanix Objects Tiering feature to AWS S3 bucket only.
+The configuration procedure remains the same for any S3 based storage tiering**.

 .. figure:: images/tieringdesign3.png